apaz-cli/daisho/Types.md

 	7. Pointers
 	8. Arrays

-All of them are created equal.
+For the most part, all of them are created equal.
 Methods can be attached to any type.

 ## CTypes